HEP-SF/PhysCondDB/README.md

 The products of the build are store in the `target` directory of every sub-module.

 ## Modules description
-1. CondDBCool => Web application that is used to retrieve data from ATLAS COOL DB (using PL/SQL package) Go to the CondDBCool/README.txt for more informations.
+1. conddb-cool => Web application that is used to retrieve data from ATLAS COOL DB (using PL/SQL package) Go to the conddb-cool/README.txt for more informations.
-2. CondDBWeb => Web application that is used to access the PhysCondDB conditions DB core services Go to the CondDBWeb/README.txt for more informations.
+2. conddb-web => Web application that is used to access the PhysCondDB conditions DB core services Go to the conddb-web/README.txt for more informations.

 ## Deployment instructions